 Students with a valid study permit enrolled in full-time studies may be eligible to work on-campus.
 Please read the full requirements for working on campus on the IRCC website.

 Students with a valid study permit enrolled in full-time studies may be eligible to work off-campus.
+You must remain enrolled full-time (3.5 courses per academic year) if you wish to remain eligible to work either on-campus or off-campus.
+You must still meet all other eligibility requirements.
 Please read the full requirements for working off-campus on the IRCC website.

 If you would like to stay in Canada and work after graduating, you may want to consider applying for a Post-Graduation Work Permit (PGWP).
+If you plan to apply for the Post-Graduation Work Permit upon graduation, you must remain enrolled full-time throughout your degree, unless you are in your last semester of studies and do not require a full course-load to graduate.
+A full-time course-load at King’s is 3.5 courses per academic year.
 Find information on eligibility and how to apply for a PGWP on the IRCC website.

 SIN & job searching

 A Social Insurance Number (SIN) is a number the Government of Canada uses in the administration of various government programs and to keep track of income for tax purposes.
 If you plan to work while in Canada you must have a SIN.
 You can apply for a SIN online or by mail: https://www.canada.ca/en/employment-social-development/services/sin/apply.html

 - See job searching resources here.

 Documents from King’s/Western